 Best practices to conduct online interviews

-Online interviews are best-suited for remote positions to save your candidates the cost of traveling long distances.
+Online interviews are best suited for remote positions to save your candidates the cost of travelling long distances.
 To take full advantage of your online interview sessions, you should:

 - Schedule right: One major challenge with online interviews is scheduling.
 Counter this by taking note of your candidates' time zone before scheduling.
 You can also make use of a scheduling app to help you get the best time and remind both parties of the interview before the day.

 - Test your technology: Get familiar with how your internet connection, camera, sound, and every other tech works before the day of the interview.
 You can decide to test them again a few hours before the interview.